-Embrace the Narrative Arc: Structure your storyboard with a clear beginning, middle, and end.
+Embrace the Narrative Arc: Structure your storyboard with a clear beginning (with a learning objective), middle, and end.
 This storytelling technique ensures a logical flow of information and fosters viewer engagement in your educational video, see more about the narrative arc in the 10 commandments.